elesto-dao/elesto/docs/Reference/architecture/CONTRIBUTING.md

 The [makefile](./makefile) builds all `src/*.puml` files.
 To create SVG images, run `make (svg|png)` as needed.
 Run `make clean` to get a clean folder ready for a new build.

-Using PlantUML and makefile is the preferred and cleanest way to create all the architecture documentation.
+Using PlantUML and makefile is the preferred and cleanest way to create architecture documentation.

 ### Proxy service

-This method uses PlantUML's [proxy service](https://plantuml.com/server) to put generate images and embed into a Markdown page.
+This method uses PlantUML's [proxy service](https://plantuml.com/server) to generate images and embed them into a Markdown page.

 To use the proxy service integration, use: